- As low as $350/Night

 - Condo

 Pelican's Watch is located on Myrtle Beach’s acclaimed Shore Drive and provides accommodations for your family vacation or charming weekend at the beach.
-Come savor this gorgeously first-floor three-bedroom oceanview condo with comfortable furnishings.
-This condo features a amazing view of the beach from the screened in porch.
+Come appreciate this handsomely first-floor three-bedroom oceanview condo with comfortable furnishings.
+This condo features a marvelous view of the beach from the screened in porch.
 Plenty of sunshine in the living area.

 This condo sleeps eight people with a queen, two twin beds, two fulls.
 Additional features include a washer/dryer, wet-bar area, four TV's, Limit two parking spaces per unit